Gaussian fluctuations for linear spectral statistics of large random covariance matrices: Introduction

-In their '04 article \cite{bai-silverstein-aop-2004}, Bai and Silverstein established a CLT for the linear spectral statistics \eqref{eq:linear-spectral-statistics} as the dimensions $N$ and $n$ grow to infinity at the same pace ($N/n\rightarrow c\in (0,\infty)$) and under two important assumptions: \begin{enumerate} \item The entries $(X_{ij}^n)$ are centered with unit variance and a finite fourth moment equal to the fourth moment of a (real or complex) gaussian standard variable. \item Function $f$ in \eqref{eq:linear-spectral-statistics} is analytic in a neighbourhood of the asymptotic spectrum of $\Sigma_n \Sigma_n^*$. \end{enumerate} Such a result proved to be highly useful in probability theory, statistics and various other fields.
+In their 2004 article \cite{bai-silverstein-aop-2004}, Bai and Silverstein established a CLT for the linear spectral statistics \eqref {eqlinear-spectral-statistics} as the dimensions $N$ and $n$ grow to infinity at the same pace [$N/n\rightarrow c\in(0,\infty)$] and under two important assumptions: \begin{longlist}[2.] \item[1.]
+The entries $(X_{ij}^n)$ are centered with unit variance and a finite fourth moment equal to the fourth moment of a (real or complex) Gaussian standard variable. \item[2.]
+Function $f$ in \eqref{eqlinear-spectral-statistics} is analytic in a neighborhood of the asymptotic spectrum of $\Sigma_n \Sigma_n^*$. \end{longlist} Such a result proved to be highly useful in probability theory, statistics and various other fields.

-The purpose of this article is to establish a CLT for linear spectral statistics \eqref{eq:linear-spectral-statistics} for general entries $X_{ij}^n$ with finite fourth moment and for non-analytic functions $f$, sufficiently regular, hence to relax both Assumptions \eqref{ass1-BS} and \eqref{ass2-BS} in \cite{bai-silverstein-aop-2004}.
+The purpose of this article is to establish a CLT for linear spectral statistics \eqref{eqlinear-spectral-statistics} for general entries $X_{ij}^n$ with finite fourth moment and for nonanalytic functions $f$, sufficiently regular, hence to relax both assumptions (1) and (2) in \cite {bai-silverstein-aop-2004}.

-It is well known since the paper by Khorunzhiy et al. \cite{pastur-et-al-1996} that if the fourth moment of the entries differs from the fourth moment of a Gaussian random variable, then a term appears in the variance of the trace of the resolvent, which is proportional to the fourth cumulant of the entries.
-This term does not appear if Assumption \eqref{ass1-BS} holds true, because in this case, the fourth cumulant is zero.
+It is well known since the paper by Khorunzhiy et al. \cite {pastur-et-al-1996} that if the fourth moment of the entries differs from the fourth moment of a Gaussian random variable, then a term appears in the variance of the trace of the resolvent, which is proportional to the fourth cumulant of the entries.
+This term does not appear if assumption (1) holds true because, in this case, the fourth cumulant is zero.